Conservation vs Preservation: Understanding the Difference from the Perspective of a Hunter

 aeons of erosion.

 While hunters may prioritize the sustainable use of natural resources, we also understand the importance of preserving natural areas and wildlife for their intrinsic value.
-As hunters, we have a responsibility to protect wildlife and natural habitats, not just for our own consumptive use but for the enjoyment of future generations.
+As hunters, we are responsible for protecting wildlife and natural habitats, not just for our consumptive use but for the enjoyment of future generations.

-Preservation, while not compatible with hunting, is still an important approach to protecting natural areas and ecosystems.
-Many national park service areas and wildlife refuges are designated as preservation areas, where human activity is limited or prohibited entirely.
+While not compatible with hunting, preservation is still an important approach to protecting natural areas and ecosystems.
+Many national park service areas and wildlife refuges are designated preservation areas where human activity is limited or prohibited.
 These areas serve as important refuges for wildlife and help to maintain biodiversity.

 However, some protected areas can serve as critical habitats for game species.
 These areas can also provide important recreational opportunities for hunting, fishing, and other outdoor activities.